pinot-contrib/pinot-docs/developers/advanced/ingestion-level-transformations.md

 **:warning: Disabling Groovy**

 Allowing execuatable Groovy in ingestion transformation can be a security vulnerability.
-If you would like to disable Groovy in ingestion, you can set the following controller config.
+If you would like to disable Groovy for ingestion, you can set the following controller config.

 `controller.disable.ingestion.groovy=false`